wix-playground/dapperdox/docs/rewrite-urls.md

 ## Specification URLs

-If your swagger specification is split over multiple files, and therefore contain absolute `$ref:` object references, these references will not be followed correctly unless they resolve to the running Swaggerly instance serving the files.
+If your swagger specification is split over multiple files, and therefore contain absolute `$ref:` object references, these references will not be followed correctly unless they resolve to the running DapperDox instance serving the files.

-For example, if the swagger specification uses the absolute references of `http://mydomain.com/swagger-2.0/....`, and Swagger is serving content from `http://localhost:3123`, then the additional configuration parameters to pass to Swaggerly to correct this would be:
+For example, if the swagger specification uses the absolute references of `http://mydomain.com/swagger-2.0/....`, and Swagger is serving content from `http://localhost:3123`, then the additional configuration parameters to pass to DapperDox to correct this would be:

 ```